beala/twiphon/README.md

 See `twiphon --help` for additional information.

-*Warning:* This program fails ungracefully when rate limited (an exception is thrown and the program is killed).
-Currently the API allows for 3,200 tweets to be downloaded every 15 minutes.
+*Warning:* This program fails ungracefully when rate limited (the program is killed and an exception is printed to stderr).
+If you keep running it after getting rate limited you may find yourself blacklisted.
+Currently the API only allows a user's 3,200 most recent tweets to be downloaded.